Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: Introduction

-Given two positive integers $i$ and $j$.
-Denote by $C_{i}$ the cycle on $i$ vertices.
-And denote by $K_{i,j}$ the complete graph with two parts of sizes $i$ and $j$, respectively.
+Given two positive integers $i$ and $j$, denote by $C_{i}$ the cycle on $i$ vertices, by $K_{i}$ the complete graph on $i$ vertices, and by $K_{i,j}$ the complete bipartite graph with parts of sizes $i$ and $j$, respectively.
 For convenience, we use the abbreviation $[1,i]$ for $\{1,2, \dots, i\}$.

 Let $e$ and $e'$ be two edges of $G$.
 If $e$ and $e'$ are adjacent to each other, we say that the distance between $e$ and $e'$ is $1$, and if they are not adjacent but both of them are adjacent to a common edge, we say they are at distance $2$.
 An {\em induced matching} (also called a {\em strong matching}) $M$ of $G$ is a matching such that no two edges of $M$ are at distance $1$ or $2$ in $G$.
-In other words, a matching $M$ of $G$ is induced if each vertex in $G[V(M)]$ is of degree 1.
+In other words, a matching $M$ of $G$ is induced if each vertex in $G_M$ is of degree 1.

-Given a positive integer $k$, a {\em strong $k$-edge-coloring} of $G$ is an assignment of $k$ colors to the edges of $G$ such that each color class is an induced matching.
-The {\em strong chromatic index} of $G$, denoted by $\chi'_{s}(G)$, is the minimum integer $k$ such that $G$ has a strong $k$-edge-coloring.
+Given a positive integer $k$, a {\em strong $k$-edge-coloring} of $G$ is an assignment of $k$ colors to the edges of $G$ such that every color class forms an induced matching.
+The {\em strong chromatic index} $\chi'_{s}(G)$ of $G$ is the minimum integer $k$ for which $G$ admits a strong $k$-edge-coloring.

 The concept of strong edge coloring, first introduced by Fouquet and Jolivet \cite{FJ1983}, can be used to model the conflict-free channel assignment problem in radio networks \cite{R1997,NKGB2000}.
-In 1985, Erd\H{o}s and Ne\v{s}et\v{r}il \cite{E1988,EN1989} proposed the following conjecture about the upper bound of $\chi'_{s}(G)$ in terms of $\Delta$, which if true, is the best possible.
+In 1985, Erd\H{o}s and Ne\v{s}et\v{r}il \cite{E1988,EN1989} proposed the following conjecture on the upper bound of $\chi'_{s}(G)$ in terms of the maximum degree $\Delta$.
+If true, the conjectured bound is the best possible.

 \begin{conjecture} $($Erd\H{o}s and Ne\v{s}et\v{r}il \cite{E1988,EN1989}$)$ If $G$ is a graph with maximum degree $\Delta$, then

 \end{conjecture}